 We suggest three main ways of using the Soulbound RPG system to play games in Animosity Campaigns:

 - A party of Soulbonded Heroes.
 This is the default manner of playing Soulbound, where a party which has undergone the Binding Ritual gathers together and fights together, using their power of Soulfire.
-This is a party that has been tasked by their deity directly (or their representatives) to come to the Dominion: this can be any one of the Gods of Order, but potentially also Nagash or Gorkamorka (see below).
+This is a party that has been tasked by their deity directly (or their representatives) to come to the Bleeding Wilds: this can be any one of the Gods of Order, but potentially also Nagash or Gorkamorka (see below).

 - A party of veteran Heroes.
 These are Heroes who are not Soulbound, but are highly skilled agents and warriors.
 Simply ignore the rules for Soulfire, or replace them with Hero Points (Soulbound Core Book pg.
 298).
 This makes it easier for players to convert original characters they already have and do not wish to become Soulbound in canon, or simply get together a group of disparate characters that can then disband after the mission is complete.